MariusAlbrecht/itSecExtension/README.md

 > With installing you're basically giving the code permission to be executed in your browser.
 I suggest you take a look before installing.

 to install either
-- [install from file](https://extensionworkshop.com/documentation/publish/distribute-sideloading/#install-addon-from-file) with the `*.xpi` from the realease in the realeases
+- [install from file](https://extensionworkshop.com/documentation/publish/distribute-sideloading/#install-addon-from-file) with the `*.xpi` from the realease in the sidebar
-- click the link for the `*.xpi` file under release.
+- just click the `*.xpi` file in the release.
 This should just ask to install the addon

 ![screenshot](screenshot.png)